MyINFRA-eu/.github/profile/README.md

 ### Fair-Code

 Fair-code is not a software license.
 It describes a software model where software:

-- is generally free to use and can be distributed by anybody
+:heavy_check_mark: is generally free to use and can be distributed by anybody
-- has its source code openly available
+:heavy_check_mark: has its source code openly available
-- can be extended by anybody in public and private communities
+:heavy_check_mark: can be extended by anybody in public and private communities
-- is commercially restricted by its authors
+:heavy_check_mark: is commercially restricted by its authors

 ### Open Source

 Open Source software which source code is published and made available to the public, enabling anyone to copy, modify and redistribute the source code without paying royalties or fees.
 Most used licenses are BSD, MIT, GPLv3 or derivatives of this license.

-- is free to use and can be distributed by anybody
+:heavy_check_mark: is free to use and can be distributed by anybody
-- has its source code openly available
+:heavy_check_mark: has its source code openly available
-- can be extended by anybody in public and private communities
+:heavy_check_mark: can be extended by anybody in public and private communities
-- is not commercially restricted by its authors
+:no_entry_sign: :x: is commercially restricted by its authors